raven2cz/geek-room/pass-zx2c4/pass-zx2c4.md

 ### Syntax inside encrypted gpg file

-The first line belongs to password according to `pass` sytax.
+The first line belongs to password according to `pass` syntax.
 All next rows are optional according to your wish.
 For credit cards you can need much more rows for details. **You can store all which you need.
 It is just text file.**

 There is one important point!